PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 // 1 second later, the two callback functions we have passed to setTimeout()
 // will be called (one at a time), which in turn will compute their sums
 // and call the callback functions we passed to getSum(), in which we log
-// the computed sums (3 and 7).
+// the computed sums (first 3, then 7).
 ```

 </Figure>

 So, to summarize:

-1. To change a synchronous function so we can use it asynchronously, we need to add a `callback` parameter to it, and instead of returning back the computed value, we call the `callback` function and pass the `callback` function the computed value.
+1. To make a function asynchronous, it must somehow do work in the background, for example by calling an existing asynchronous function.
-2. To make a function with a `callback` function really run asynchronously, it needs to call another asynchronous function.
+2. To listen for when an asynchronous function is done running in the background, we can pass a `callback` function to it, which the asynchronous function will call when it's done running in the background.

 ### Error Handling
 In synchronous programming, when you discover something is wrong, you usually throw an exception, which you later can catch, which you can see in <FigureNumber /> below.